Kiisaa/MAD/README.md

 # MAD
 Some functions to help with math for data analysis...
+Always download .cpp and .h from latest version folder!

 Note that all the results are approximated to 2 digits after decimal point.